axibase/atsd/api/data/README.md

 ### URI Encoding

-Request parameters and path segments, such as [`/api/v1/properties/{entity}/types`](../meta/entity/property-types.md), should be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to translate special characters, such as `: / ? # [ ] @`, into a percent format that can be transmitted safely as part of the request URI.
+Request parameters and path segments, such as [`/api/v1/properties/{entity}/types`](../meta/entity/property-types.md), must be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to translate special characters, such as `: / ? # [ ] @`, into a percent format that can be transmitted safely as part of the request URI.

 | **Input** | **Encoded Value** | **URI** |
 |:---|:---|:---|